 This is a common application for NPN transistors.
 As we have already seen the operating modes of the transistors, therefore the same helps it in becoming a switch.
-It is either in ON mode when in saturation region and in OFF mode when in cut-off region.
+It is either in ON mode when in the saturation region and in OFF mode when in the cut-off region.
 These devices are used in high power circuits like in motors, etc.

 NPN Transistor as an Amplifier

 This is another very common application of this transistor.
 Here the smaller value at the input is amplified and is taken out from the output of the amplifier.
 Basically, a smaller voltage value is amplified at the output.

 Almost all our mobile phones use transistors for amplification of sound.

 This is one more important concept in a transistor.
 Here, we connect both the NPN and the PNP transistor in a single circuit to get more amplification.
 This is achieved as NPN conducts in the positive half cycle and the PNP in the negative half cycle of any signal (just like a full-wave bridge rectifier) and we are able to generate more power continuously.
 This pair makes a useful circuit in robotics, power amplifier applications, and motor control.